TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

 specific format.
 The following table describes these formats.

-E.g. if a value is defined as the type "<tag>", you're supposed to supply HTML-code.
+E.g. if a value is defined as the type "<tag>", you're supposed to supply HTML code.
 If it is of the type "resource", it's a reference to a file from the resource-field in the template.
-If the type is "GraphicColor" a color-definition is expected and you should supply an HTML-valid color-code or RGB-values comma-separated.
+If the type is "GraphicColor", a color-definition is expected and you should supply an HTML color code or comma-separated RGB-values.

 .. toctree::